 Italian international energy company ENEL issues first ever KPI-linked bond to help achieve the United Nations Sustainable Development Goals.

-How does it work?There is a one-time review of the KPI at the end of 2021, at which time, should the objective not be achieved, there can be a price increase in the coupon – the annual interest payment to bondholders – of 25 basis points.
+How does it work?There is a one-time review of the KPI at the end of 2021, at which time, should the objective not be achieved, there can be an increase in the coupon – the annual interest payment to bondholders – of 25 basis points.
 The review is carried out as part of the annual audit by Ernst & Young (EY).